Lifelines Scotland

 Watch Darren, Louise and Adam talking about peer support.

-We’ve made some quick guides and are running training on supporting your team or colleagues.
+We’ve made some quick guides and have been delivering training on supporting your team or colleagues.

 Below are some key tips about how to go about helping someone else - remember, the way to help is CLEAR...